-Each Enneagram stance is a strategy or method that helps us get what we want or achieve a goal, and they pair with our Enneagram type.
-The three stances are referred to as Aggressive stance, Dependant stance, and Withdrawing stance.
+Each Enneagram stance is a strategy or method that helps us get what we want or achieve a goal.
+Each Enneagram type takes one of the three stances during social interactions.
+The three stances are the Aggressive stance, Dependant stance, and Withdrawing stance.

-Once you have a good understanding of each of the Enneagram types, you can begin to study the Enneagram stances.
+Once you understand each of the Enneagram types, you can begin to study the Enneagram stances.
 Each of the three Enneagram stances encompasses three Enneagram types.
-From here on, each of the types will simply be referred to by its number (type 1) rather than by its full name (type 1: The Reformer).
+Each type will be referred to by its number (type 1) rather than by its full name (type 1: The Reformer).

 Each of the three Enneagram stances: